BlueBrain/hpc-coding-conventions/README.md

 #### Static Analysis

-To activate static analysis of C++ files with clang-tidy, enable the CMake variable `${PROJECT}_STATIC_ANALYSIS` where `${PROJECT}` is the name given to the CMake `project` function.
+To activate static analysis of C++ files with clang-tidy within CMake, enable the CMake variable `${PROJECT}_STATIC_ANALYSIS` where `${PROJECT}` is the name given to the CMake `project` function.
 For instance, given a project `foo`:
 `cmake -DFoo_STATIC_ANALYSIS:BOOL=ON <path>`
+Whenever a C++ file is compiled by CMake, clang-tidy will be called.

+You can also use utility: `bin/clang-tidy`

 ##### Usage